walterbm/rubiks-cube-solver/README.md

 ## Future

 Maybe in the future I will attempt to create a solver for the classic Rubik's Cube.
-A 3x3x3 Rubik's Cube has over [43 quintillion](http://www.therubikzone.com/Number-Of-Combinations.html) possible combinations and requires [specialized algorithms](https://www.cs.princeton.edu/courses/archive/fall06/cos402/papers/korfrubik.pdf) to reduce the complexity of the problem while sacrificing optimization.
+Turns out the classic Cube is quite a computational challenge.
+A 3x3x3 Rubik's Cube has over [43 quintillion](http://www.therubikzone.com/Number-Of-Combinations.html) possible combinations and requires [specialized algorithms](https://www.cs.princeton.edu/courses/archive/fall06/cos402/papers/korfrubik.pdf) to reduce the complexity of the problem at the cost of sacrificing optimization.

 ## Created by: